neuralsentry/trainer/README.md

 ### Tokenize the data

 With the data in hand, you should use the [tokenize_data.py](./preparation/tokenize_data.py) script to tokenize it for the model you're going to be fine-tuning.
-For example example:
+For example:

 ```shell
 python3 ./preparation/tokenize_data.py \